CyberNautical/Automatic-Evaluation-Framework-for-LLM-Responses-Methodology-and-Example-Application/README.md

 # Automatic Evaluation of LLM Responses and Example Application

 ## Introduction
-This document explores combining an unsupervised mathematical evaluation method detailed in the whitepaper by researchers from Peking and Tianjin Universities, titled [Peer-review-in-LLMs: Automatic Evaluation Method for LLMs in Open-environment](https://ar5iv.labs.arxiv.org/html/2402.01830) in conjunction with tailored relevance evaluations creates a powerful toolset for assessing AI-generated content.
-This innovative approach employs peer-review mechanisms among Large Language Models (LLMs) to evaluate each other’s responses to unlabeled questions.
-The method aims to efficiently align their rankings with human preferences without direct human feedback, highlighting the effectiveness of automatic evaluation methods over traditional supervised evaluations.
+This document explores the integration of an unsupervised mathematical evaluation method with tailored relevance evaluations to assess AI-generated content effectively.
+The approach, detailed in the whitepaper by researchers from Peking and Tianjin Universities, titled [Peer-review-in-LLMs: Automatic Evaluation Method for LLMs in Open-environment](https://ar5iv.labs.arxiv.org/html/2402.01830) employs peer-review mechanisms among Large Language Models (LLMs).
+These models evaluate each other’s responses to unlabeled questions, aiming to align their outputs with human preferences efficiently without direct feedback.
+This highlights the advantages of automatic evaluation methods over traditional supervised evaluations, particularly in how quickly and effectively they can be applied.

 ## Methodology:
-The methodology utilizes mathematical techniques to analyze the consistency and quality of the models' evaluations:
+The methodology combines mathematical techniques with a custom relevance evaluation to analyze the consistency and quality of the models' responses:
 - **Permutation Entropy (PEN)**: Quantifies the randomness of response rankings compared to human rankings.
 - **Count Inversions (CIN)**: Measures the degree of disorder within these rankings.
 - **Longest Increasing Subsequence (LIS)**: Identifies the length of the most consistent sequence of responses, mirroring human judgment.
-- **Custom Relevance Evaluation**: Scoring responses based on specific criteria relevant to the task, such as accuracy, completeness, engagement, or alignment with a given prompt.
+- **Custom Relevance Evaluation**: Scores responses based on criteria such as accuracy, completeness, engagement, or alignment with a given prompt.

- Combining these techniques (PEN, CIN, and LIS) with a custom automatic relevance evaluation can provide a comprehensive and robust assessment framework for evaluating AI-generated responses, especially in contexts where there is no single correct answer, and responses are open-ended.
+Together, these tools provide a robust framework for evaluating AI-generated responses, particularly in contexts where responses are open-ended and there is no single correct answer.

 ## Example Application
 **Scenario**:
-The objective is to evaluate whether LLM-generated marketing content is appropriately structured for posting on a social media blog, ensuring it is locally relevant and aligns with our targeted audience, brand, and voice.
+The goal is to evaluate whether LLM-generated marketing content is suitably structured for posting on a social media blog.
+This content must be locally relevant and align with the targeted audience, brand, and voice.
+It's important to note that the content creation here exclusively employs typical Prompt Engineering without the use of more complex techniques like Retrieval Augmented Generation (RAG) or model fine-tuning.
+This choice underscores the efficiency of the evaluation process—content was created and begun evaluation within the same day, demonstrating the rapid deployment capability of this approach.

 ### Approach:
 1. **System Prompt**: Define the prompt used for generating marketing content by the LLM.
 [System Prompt](https://github.com/armansalimi-microsoft/Automatic-Evaluation-LLM-Relevance-Example/blob/main/System%20Prompt.md).